Key Highlights

 -

-Conditional Admissions: In other universities, place is given to students not satisfying the direct entry criteria on a conditional basis.
+Conditional Admissions: In other universities, places are given to students not satisfying the direct entry criteria on a conditional basis.
 This, in most cases, means that the student has to undergo certain prerequisite courses or a preparatory programme of high academic status before being fully admitted to the master's programme.

 -